 A Lean Six Sigma Green Belt works as part of a team led by a Black Belt and may lead simple projects under the guidance of a Black Belt.
-He or she should be trained in the tools and methods necessary to conduct small-scale Lean Six Sigma improvement projects.
-A Six Sigma Green Belt should demonstrate understanding and competence in using the tools illustrated in the following map.
+He or she should be trained in the tools and techniques necessary to execute small-scale Lean Six Sigma improvement projects.
+A Six Sigma Green Belt should effectively demonstrate understanding and proficiency in utilizing the tools illustrated in the following map.

 The Certified Six Sigma Green Belt Body of Knowledge (BoK) also includes the following topics which are required for the certification exam (SSGB):

 - Process elements and boundaries.